-You can easily take a screenshot on your tablet that you can save in your Gallery or share with others:
+You can easily take a screenshot on your phone that you can save in your Gallery or share with others:

-- Make sure the image you want to capture is displayed on the screen. - Press the Power and Volume down buttons simultaneously.
+- 1. Make sure the image you want to capture is displayed on the screen. - 2.
+Press the Power and Volume down buttons simultaneously.

 The screenshot is automatically saved in your Gallery.